The best woks for making stir-fried food

 This large capacity wok is ideal for feeding large families or a crowd of friends.
 Its large flat base keeps good contact with an induction hob and works equally well on gas and electric.
 It does require some storage space but thankfully has two cast stainless steel handles rather than a long stick.

 The handles do get hot so keep your oven gloves close to hand.
 The wok heats evenly and fast.
 Circulon’s signature ridged surface together with a hard-wearing non-stick coating means stir-fry glides around the pan.
-Impressively, the non-stick is oven proof to 260C and it comes with a large domed lid making it a versatile pan for steaming and poaching.
+Impressively, the non-stick is proof to 260C and it comes with a large domed lid making it a versatile pan for steaming and poaching.
 A solid, durable wok that’s easy to clean too.

 How we tested woks